 Grey market prices reflect the mood of primary markets during the IPO process and can be used as an indicator.
 Hence, some investors consider the grey market price, but they are not directly related to IPO listing.

-What factors influence the price of an IPO on the grey market?
+Many factors influence the price of an IPO in the